 Various state and federal regulations governing nonradiological releases require facilities to conduct periodic or continuous emission monitoring to demonstrate compliance with emission limits.
 The Central Steam Facility (CSF) is the only BNL facility that requires monitoring for nonradiological emissions.
 The Laboratory has several other emission sources subject to state and federal regulatory requirements that do not require emission monitoring (see Chapter 3 for more details).
-The CSF supplies steam for heating and cooling to major facilities at BNL through an underground steam distribution and condensate grid.
+The CSF supplies steam for heating and cooling to major BNL facilities through an underground steam distribution and condensate grid.
 The location of the CSF is shown in Figure 4-1.
 The combustion units at the CSF are designated as Boilers 1A, 5, 6, and 7.
-Boiler 1A, which was installed in 1962, has a
+Boiler 1A, which was installed in 1962, has a heat input of 16.4 MW (56.7 million British thermal units [MMBtu] per hour).
+Boiler 5, installed in 1965, has a heat input of 65.3 MW (225 MMBtu/hr).
+The newest units, Boilers 6 and 7, were installed in 1984 and 1996, and each has a heat input of 42.6 MW (147 MMBtu/hr).
+For perspective, Keyspan's Northport, New York power station has four utility-sized turbine/generator boilers, each with a maximum rated heat input of 1,082 MW (3,695 MMBtu/hr).